Anxiety Counseling for Women

 Anxiety is different for women

 The onset of anxiety often occurs earlier in women than in men.
 By the time we reach adulthood, many women have been coping with chronic anxiety for so long that the anxiety is often accepted as a normal part of life.
 Mild anxiety or nervousness from time-to-time is normal; anxiety disorders are not.
-We get it.
-We understand what it's like be a woman facing anxiety, and we can help you feel better, be more productive, and change patterns that keep you stuck.

 Symptoms of anxiety in women can include: